Béatrice Longuenesse

-Biography
+Education and career

-She studied at the Ecole Normale Supérieure (Paris), the University of Paris 1 (Sorbonne), and (as a visiting student) at Princeton University.
-She received her PhD ("doctorat de troisième cycle") in 1981 and her Doctorat d'Etat in 1992 from the Sorbonne.
-She taught at la Sorbonne (1978–79), the École Normale Supérieure (1980-82), the Université de Franche-Comté (1983–85) and the Université de Clermont-Ferrand (1985–93) before joining Princeton University as an Associate Professor (1993–96) then full Professor (1996-2004).
+She studied at the École normale supérieure (Paris), the University of Paris 1, and at Princeton University as a visiting student.
+She received her PhD ("doctorat de troisième cycle") with the thesis La Critique de la métaphysique dans la doctrine hégélienne de l'essence, in 1980 under Hélène Védrine, and her Doctorat d'Etat in 1992 from the Sorbonne with the thesis Le pouvoir de juger : sensibilité et discursivité dans l'Analytique transcendentale de Kant under the direction of Bernard Bourgeois.
+She taught at la Sorbonne (1978–79), the École Normale Supérieure (1980–82), the Université de Franche-Comté (1983–85) and the Université de Clermont-Ferrand (1985–93) before joining Princeton University as an Associate Professor (1993–96) then full Professor (1996–2004).
 In 2004 she left Princeton for New York University (NYU).
 In 2011 she was elected to the American Academy of Arts and Sciences.

-In 1979–80, Longuenesse was a Jane Eliza Procter fellow at Princeton, and from 1981-1983 she served as a research fellow in the department of music at the Bibliothèque nationale de France.
+In 1979–80, Longuenesse was a Jane Eliza Procter fellow at Princeton, and from 1981–1983 she served as a research fellow in the department of music at the Bibliothèque nationale de France.
 In 2005 she was appointed as a fellow at NYU's Institute for the Humanities, a position she still holds.
 Starting in 2006 she held a fellowship at the Wissenschaftskolleg (Institute for Advanced Study, Berlin), and in 2010 she was appointed Silver Professor of Philosophy at New York University.
 In 2011 she was elected to the American Academy of Arts and Sciences.
 In 2012 and 2013 she received two different Berlin Prizes from the American Academy in Berlin, a Siemens fellowship and John Birkelund fellowship, respectively.
 At Princeton Lachlan Murdoch was a student of Longuenesse.

-Work
+Philosophical work

 Longuenesse has written five books, edited two volumes, and published numerous refereed papers.
 Her books have been described as major contributions to Kantian and Hegelian scholarship.
-Her first book, Kant and the Capacity to Judge.
-Sensibility and Discursivity in the Transcendental Analytic of the Critique of Pure Reason, focused on Kant's "Table of Judgements," arguing that it in fact formed the backbone of the rest of Kant's work.

-Her second book, Kant on the Human Standpoint, began by attempting to rebut some of the critiques of her first book, and went on to analyze other aspects of Kant's work, including his views on freedom, reason, and causality.
-Her third book, Hegel's Critique of Metaphysics, starts by providing a close reading of some of Hegel's works that have traditionally been considered difficult to analyze, and goes on to make an argument that Hegel's work represents a novel reworking of Kant's ideas, and that the Hegelian corpus could be used as a base upon which to build a plausible alternative to Lockean empiricism.
-The volume Longuenesse edited, Kant and the Early Moderns, was a collection of essays focusing on how Kant understood the work of philosophers that came before him, and how that shaped his own work.